ouazgames/clueapp/replit.md

 ## Running in Replit

-The project includes a web preview via static server on port 5000:
+The project runs on port 5000 using a Node.js static file server:
 ```
 node server.js
 ```